Towing your RIB – part 2

 - The brake systems operate properly before you embark

-- As a general guide, the height of the centre of the tow ball should be between 16.5-18 inches to the ground whilst on the flat.
-This usually gives a very good ride height.
+- As a general guide for a good ride height the centre of the tow ball should be between 16.5-18 inches to the ground whilst on the flat

-The national speed limits alter if you are towing a trailer:
+Max speed limits – NOTE these alter when you are towing a trailer:

-- Single carriageways unless signs show to the contrary = 50mph
+- Single carriageways unless signs show to the contrary = max 50mph

 - Speed limits also alter in mainland Europe – check the motoring websites for details

-- When travelling on a motorway with three lanes, you can only use the middle and inside lane
+- When towing on a motorway with three lanes, you can only use the middle and inside lane

 - It is not permitted to drive in the outside lane of a motorway when towing a trailer